momoka0122y/draft-dnsop-3901bis/draft-momoka-dnsop-3901bis.md

 # Terminology

-DNS terminology is as described in {{?RFC8499}}.
+This document uses DNS terminology as described in {{?RFC8499}}.

-The phrase "IPv4 name server" indicates a name server available over IPv4 transport.
-It does not imply anything about what DNS  data is served.
-Likewise, "IPv6 name server" indicates a name server available over IPv6 transport.
-The phrase "dual-stack name server" indicates a name server that is actually configured to run both protocols, IPv4 and IPv6, and not merely a server running on a system capable of running both but actually configured to run only one.
+Furthermore, the following terms are used with a defined meaning:
+- "IPv4 name server": This refers to a name server providing DNS services reachable via IPv4.
+It does not imply anything about what DNS data is served, but requires DNS queries to be received and answered over IPv4.
+- "IPv6 name server": This refers to a name server providing DNS services reachable via IPv6.
+It does not imply anything about what DNS data is served, but requires DNS queries to be received and answered over IPv6.
+- "dual-stack name server": A name server that is both an "IPv4 name server" and also an "IPv6 name server".

 # Name Space Fragmentation: following the referral chain